New Degree Seeking Students

 - Recheck your registration for accuracy by clicking on “Student Detail Schedule.”

 The CatCard is your identification card for Montana State University-Bozeman.
-The CatCard is used as a library card, to enter some buildings and labs, to access Rec.
-Sports & Fitness Center (when applicable), computer and math labs, student health service and much more.
+You can use the CatCard to enter buildings, such as the Renne Library, access Rec.
+Sports & Fitness Center (when applicable), and other areas on campus.
 As a new graduate student, you were automatically charged a $15.00 fee.
 Please take a valid government-issued photo ID with you to the CatCard office.
 A CatCard cannot be issued without photo verification.

 - The cost of graduate courses and associated fees.